nimble-dev/nimble-devtools/README.md

 ## RStudio Addin: Open the latest generated C++ files in `tempdir()`

-1.  (optional) Set a keyboard shortcut for the hot reload addin using `Tools > Addins > Browse Addins...`.
+1.  (optional) Set a keyboard shortcut for the Open Generated C++ addin using `Tools > Addins > Browse Addins...`.
 For example I use `CTRL-G`.

 2. Generate some C++ files with `compileNimble()`